Matcha Market Size and Share Forecast Outlook 2025 to 2035

 Shifting: Increasing interest in topical responses and wellness formulations with the antioxidant properties and novel composition of matcha.
 This progress indicates the evolution of matcha from a primarily culinary ingredient to a multi-faceted wellness ingredient with many uses.

-Strategic Response: Midori Spring Ltd., working with skincare formulators, found a way to produce a cosmetic-grade matcha powder appropriate for facial masks and body treatments to draw on antioxidant properties for external applications.
+Strategic Response: Midori Spring Ltd., in collaboration with skincare formulators, developed a cosmetic-grade matcha powder suitable for facial masks and body treatments, harnessing its antioxidant properties for external applications.
 DoMatcha has created a supplement line that combines concentrated matcha extracts with additional supportive ingredients to address specific wellness areas, such as stress management and immune support.

 Country-wise Insights